Call us today on

 The first step to finding out whether or not you have scoliosis is visiting your GP, who will conduct an examination to see if you have an abnormally curved spine.
 Your GP will look for a number of different symptoms that may indicate the presence of scoliosis, including:

-- Uneven shoulder blades
+Uneven shoulder blades

-- Leaning to one side
+Leaning to one side

 If your GP suspects that you may be suffering from scoliosis, you will be referred to the hospital for an X-ray scan.
 The images obtained during this scan will then be analysed by the hospital doctor, and this is when you will receive your scoliosis diagnosis if your spine is abnormally curved.
 (Remember, every spine is slightly curved – you will only be diagnosed with scoliosis if the angle of your spinal curve exceeds 10 degrees.)
 After you have been diagnosed with scoliosis, the next step is to attend a specialist consultation to discuss the best treatment route for your spinal condition.

 At what age is scoliosis usually diagnosed?

-In some cases, scoliosis can also be diagnosed earlier in the patient’s life – for example, children who suffer from cerebral palsy may develop scoliosis as a result of this condition.
+of all cases.
+In some cases, scoliosis can also be diagnosed earlier in the patient’s life – for example, children who suffer from

+may develop scoliosis as a result of this condition.
 Scoliosis also affects adults and the elderly.
 Some cases of idiopathic scoliosis are not diagnosed until adulthood, but there is also

 If you are looking for an effective non-surgical scoliosis treatment option, please contact Scoliosis SOS today to arrange a consultation.